Species details

 Regions: Central Districts, Mt Lofty Ranges & Adelaide Plains, Flinders Ranges, North East, North West

-Description: The Desert Tree Frog is a moderately-sized frog with a short head and legs.
+Description: The Red Tree Frog is a moderately-sized frog with a short head and legs.
 Their pupil is horizontal and their body is pale-brown, with darker brown freckles.
 They usually have a dark brown stripe along the side of their head and body.
 Their ear drums are visible and the sides of their hind legs are pale yellow.
 They have pads on their fingers and toes.

 Call description: A loud, high-pitched and pulsed screeching, like that of a seagull.